ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/ballerina-streaming-reference.md

 We could perform operations such as add, delete, update and join with tables.

 ###### Example - Add
-In below query events which arrive in `stockStream` are added into the table `itemStockTable` after projecting few attributes from the event.
+In the following example, query events that arrive in `stockStream` are added into the table `itemStockTable` after projecting a few attributes from the event.

 ```ballerina
 //This is the record that holds item details in the stockTable.